Louis-Mozart/Cache-algorithm-for-concept-learners/README.md

 # To unzip the learning problems
 unzip LPs.zip
 ```
-Other datasets and learning problems can be downloaded [here](wget https://shorturl.at/CfVlF/datasets.zip
+Other datasets and learning problems can be manually downloaded from [here](https://drive.google.com/file/d/1LWmrtVQFh2_9eWOUsGZTGVeTkxi3n5pk/view?usp=sharing)
-)

 ## Retrieval results on error free datasets